-- 3.1 Cabinet and Council agreed in September 2020 to the development of the Croydon Renewal and Improvement Plan (CRP) which incorporates a financial recovery plan, the submission to MHCLG to secure the necessary capitalisation direction as part of that financial recovery, a corporate Improvement Plan to deliver the required changes to ensure the financial investment and rebalancing of the budget is sustainable. - 3.2 On 12 April 2021 a report was presented to, and approved by cabinet, detailing a suite of indicators and a range actions to create a corporate performance framework.
-This reporting mechanism ensures that what the data is telling us is visible to everyone and open to challenge.
+- 3.1 Cabinet and Council agreed in September 2020 to the development of the Croydon Renewal and Improvement Plan (CRP) which incorporates a financial recovery plan, the submission to MHCLG to secure the necessary capitalisation direction as part of that financial recovery, a corporate Improvement Plan to deliver the required changes to ensure the financial investment and rebalancing of the budget is sustainable. - 3.2 On 12 April 2021 a report was presented to, and approved by cabinet, detailing a suite of indicators and a range of actions to create a corporate performance framework.
+This reporting mechanism ensures that what the data is telling us is visible to everyone and open to challenge. - 3.3 At the Cabinet meeting on the 15 November 2021 it was agreed that the frequency of reporting would change from monthly to bi-monthly.